 - Scrape and final mix: Scrape down sides and base of bowl.
 Beat on Speed 1 for 10 seconds - batter should now be smooth and pourable.

-- Fill muffin tin: Pour batter into muffin tin, filling to 8 mm / 1/3" from the top.
-Easiest to use a standard ice cream scoop with lever (filled to very brim).
+- Fill muffin tin: Pour batter into muffin tin, filling 2/3 of the way up.
+Do not fill more (causes flat / sunken surfaces).
+Easiest to use a standard ice cream scoop with lever.

 - Bake 22 minutes or until golden and toothpick inserted into middle comes out clean.